Varun123456vk/Super-Store-Sales-and-Profilt-Dashboard/README.md

 ---

 ## 🚀 How to Use
-1. Download the
- file from this repository.
+1. Download the file from this repository [Click here](https://github.com/Varun123456vk/Mobile-Sales-Dashboard/blob/main/Super%20Store%20Sales%20Dashbord.pbit)
 2. Open it using **Power BI Desktop**.
 3. Load or connect your Superstore dataset.
 4. Explore the dashboard visuals interactively.